-- A compressed spring has energy compared to a normal spring.

-- (a) Less

-- (b) Zero

-- (c) Equal

-- (d) Greater

-Ans: (d) A compressed spring has more energy than a normal spring.
+345. A compressed spring has energy compared to a normal spring. (a) Less (b) Zero (c) Equal (d) Greater 3 RRB Group-D 12-11-2018(Shift-III) J Ans: (d) A compressed spring has more energy than a normal spring.
 A spring is made up of an elastic materials and in which (mechanical) energy is stored.
 Compressed springs have more energy than normal springs due to the greater mechanical energy accumulated.

-194. An object is dropped from a certain height to the ground.
-When it touches the ground it will contain-

-- (a) Thermal energy

-- (b) Chemical energy

-- (c) Kinetic energy

-- (d) Potential energy

-Ans: (c) The energy that is generated due to the motion of an object is called kinetic energy.
-If an object of mass m is moving at a velocity v, then the kinetic energy of that object will be K.E. = 1/2 m v^2 such as - when an object is dropped to the ground from a certain height, it has kinetic energy when it touches the ground.
+346. An object is dropped from a certain height to the ground.
+When it touches the ground it will contain- (a) Thermal energy (b) Chemical energy i 3 (c) Kinetic energy (d) Potential energy RRB Group-D 18-09-2018(Shift-II) Ans: (c) The energy that is generated due to the motion of an object is called kinetic energy.
+If an object of mass m is moving at a velocity v, then the kinetic energy of that object will be K.E. = 1/2 m v 2 such as - when an object is dropped to the ground A H from a certain height, it has kinetic energy when it touches the ground.

-195.is known as the strength of an object.
+.....is known as the strength of an object.

-- (a) Energy
+(a) Energy

-- (b) Pressure
+(b) Pressure

-- (c) Inertia
+(c) Inertia

-- (d) Force
+(d) Force